OSVTAC/project-recommendations/index.md

 system it called STAR-Vote™.
 The County spent over $330,000 in its research and design phase.

-In October 2016, Travis County issued a detailed 208-page RFP [link to the RFP] covering the first phase of STAR-Vote, which was the “in-person voting module of the STAR-Vote system.“ The RFP made frequent reference to open source software.
+In October 2016, Travis County issued a detailed 208-page [RFP][star-vote-rfp] covering the first phase of STAR-Vote, which was the “in-person voting module of the STAR-Vote system.“ The RFP made frequent reference to open source software.
 For example, on page 5: